hmasum52/autoalloc/README.md

-# Autothrottle: A Practical Bi-Level Approach to Resource Management for SLO-Targeted Microservices
-Autothrottle is a bi-level leraning-assisted resource management framework for SLO-targeted microservices published in NSDI '24.
+ion# Autothrottle: A Practical Bi-Level Approach to Resource Management for SLO-Targeted Microservices Autothrottle is a bi-level leraning-assisted resource management framework for SLO-targeted microservices published in NSDI '24.
 It architecturally decouples mechanisms of application SLO feedback and service resource control, and bridges them with the notion of performance targets.
 This decoupling enables targeted control policies for these two mechanisms, where we combine lightweight heuristics and learning techniques.

 ## Getting started